JohanScheepers/ttn-sandbox-lmic-node/README.md

 By achieve a lower SF we are lowering possibly the transmit power required, less time on the air and less battery usage.
 This will result in that our nodes will work longer on the same battery charge.

-We still need to take care that the rssi is not the high as this will cause channel bleed, same as explained in [2.1 RSSI Test Environment](###2.1-rssi-test-environment).
+We still need to take care that the rssi is not the high as this will cause channel bleed, same as explained in 2.1 RSSI Test Environment.

-## 3 Settings
+## 3. Settings

 ### 3.1 Board Selection